 It is important to get your dog used to having a bath.
 Avoid bathing your dog too much as this can dry the skin out.
 A bath once every couple of months is plenty.
 Find a good quality shampoo made specifically for dogs.
 Washing under the tail is essential.
 Fecal matter can get trapped underneath and may make the skin sore.
 Baby wipes can also be used in between baths to remove fecal matter.

 Clean your dog's ears as needed.
-Use cotton balls with ear flush to clean the inside of the ear.
+Use cotton balls with a fast-drying ear flush to clean the inside of the ear.
 Never use soap and water.
 Only use Q tips in areas that you can see.